Q. Where did the law about not eating meat on Fridays originate? When was this changed to Ash Wednesday and the Fridays of Lent?

 The faith community (the Church) that has been reading and praying over the Scriptures for centuries is our best guide to their interpretation.

-If the date when we celebrate the birth of Jesus was selected rather arbitrarily, why couldn’t we select a permanent date for Easter?
+Q. If the date when we celebrate the birth of Jesus was selected rather arbitrarily, why couldn’t we select a permanent date for Easter?
 It would simplify things for many people!

-The current “first Sunday after the first full moon of the spring equinox” system causes Easter to bounce around like a yo-yo.
+A. The current “first Sunday after the first full moon of the spring equinox” system causes Easter to bounce around like a yo-yo.
 Who wrote this date in stone?
 Can it be changed?

 Yes, Easter could have a permanent date.
 The Roman Catholic Church has indicated its openness to this if a common agreement can be reached among all Christians.
 Because such an agreement already exists among Catholics and Protestant denominations, any change will involve discussions with the Orthodox Churches.